 - National Student Survey (NSS) scores and Longitudinal Education Outcomes (LEO) data - their use, with discussion expected on:

 - OfS announces next steps for the National Student Survey - a review into the future for the NSS following concerns surrounding its bureaucratic burden and impact on standards, with the first stage report expected to be published later this year

 - sector concerns - how far have they been addressed by the independent review’s findings

 - the alternative graduate outcomes measure - put forward by UUK

-- Subject-level TEF - looking at the future, including:
+- Subject-level TEF - including: